Corbin-tech/FinalProject/README.md

 **Overview**

-This is a simple Employee Payroll Program developed in Python using SQLite done for a Computing Logic Group Project.
+This is a simple Employee Payroll Program developed in Python using SQLite.
 The program allows you to store employee data, calculate gross and net pay based on total hours worked, and apply dependent deductions and taxes.
 The database stores the employee ID and hourly rate, and querys the users hourly rate after it is given the employee ID to complete the calculations.